GlitchMC/Transparency-Odyssey-U/README.md

 ToDo:
  - explain diminishing returns somewhere???
+ - Update skills to use data tags instead of manual number inputs like U2???
  - comb through and make sure all terminology is consistent through the game (and across other games???)

 &nbsp;